lauravavz/technical_test/my-website/docs/intro.md

 pip install lettria
 ```

-## Make an API request with Lettria
+## Making an API request with Lettria

 See how to make a request to the Lettria API and save the return in a file so that we can reuse it at will.
 First, import lettria and initialize the NLP object which will allow you to make requests by passing it a valid API key.